abg2025/COSC-465-Router-Simulation/README.md

 ```

 ### Challenges and Limitations
-- One problem we discovered with using functions to act as our sending packets, was we were getting recursion errors.
+- One problem we discovered with using functions to act as our sending packets, was we were getting exceeding recursion depth errors.
 The same function within classes would be called multiple times, creating this infinite loop.
 To stop this, we added `recieved_packets` list in client and router so that if the specific packet was already sent to the device, we would immiedately return in the devices `recieve_packet()` function.
 While this solved our problem, if we ever wanted to implement ACKs in our direct links protocol, our network simulation will not be able to handle those.
+If we were to re do the project, we would have made it event driven instead where we would have a queue that fills up with different kinds of events, packet transmission, packet creation, replies, etc. and a function that keeps running until the queue is empty.
 - One limitation of our network is that it is not exactly scalable since we're using RIP as our routing protocol.
 - Another limitation is that our network isn't exactly realistic since we dont ever have any latency with packet transmission over the network.
 Some of the functions have a time.sleep(1) since it required to wait for table to be updated so that it can resend a packet.
+- Router doesn't handle longest-prefix matching for if there are multiple subnets with different masks, it chooses the largest mask (longest-prefix), since its a more precise match.
+For the sake of our simulation though, we just assume the mask is always 24 bits.
+- In our network, routers are connected with direct links such as Ethernet cables, which means they need to know each other's MAC addresses to send packets directly to each other at Layer 2.
+When a packet needs to go to a router on a different network, it gets handled at Layer 3.
+This is where routers use IP addresses to decide the best way to send the packet across different parts of the network.
+This is what is supposed to happen, however we never actually implemented a way for the routers to find eachothers MAC address.